Is Tug-of-War Bad for Dogs?

 The tug toy should only be out and available when you initiate a game of tug!
 Otherwise, it is hidden safely away!

 Dogs hide pain very well!
 We don’t know if our dog has neck issues, and we don’t want to start any.
-So it is important to use natural body movements.
+So, it is crucial to use natural body movements.

 Pulling the toy up and down causes the neck vertebrae to move unnaturally.
 So instead, use a side-to-side motion and let them do the work – PULL!!!